1

 Is it hard to get a job as a research assistant?

 Securing a position as a cancer research assistant can be competitive and typically requires relevant education, such as a bachelor's degree in a related field, along with laboratory skills and research experience.
-Strong academic performance, familiarity with research tools, and networking can improve chances of employment in this role.
+Strong organizational skills and familiarity with research tools like data analysis software can improve chances, but the level of difficulty varies depending on the institution and location.

 What does a typical day look like for a Cancer Research Assistant?